|Canada, Saskatchewan, Regina

 The fees are for the 2022–2023 academic year and include tuition (CA$22,793), health insurance and ancillary charges.

-The fees displayed are estimates only for (based on 10 courses per year) and are subject to change.
+The fees displayed are estimates only for two semesters (based on 10 courses per year) and are subject to change.

 The registration fee includes the non-refundable application fee (CA$100) and the refundable deposit fee (CA$300).